tjizep/libspaces/docs/BENCHMARKS.md

 _BENCHMARK(eting) UNDER CONSTRUCTION_

-Here are some initial values for a benchmark run
+Here are some initial values for a benchmark run.

 Data Set